zerox80/Linux/The Linux Kernel.md

-Here is a detailed explanation of Linux distributions.

-***

 ## 1.2 Understanding Distributions (Distros)

 If the Linux kernel is an engine, a **distribution** (or "distro") is the complete, drivable car.
 An engine by itself isn't useful to an everyday driver.
 You need a chassis, a steering wheel, seats, a transmission, and a dashboard.
 You also need to decide what *kind* of car you want: a reliable family sedan, a rugged off-road truck, or a high-performance sports car.